 The Moneyline: An Essential Guide for Basketball Bettors

-If you’re betting on the NBA, you’re going to encounter the ubiquitous moneyline.
-While the moneyline can be confusing and intimidating at first glance, the way it works is really simple.
+If you’re betting on the NBA, you’re going to encounter the ubiquitous basketball moneyline.
+While the moneyline can be confusing and intimidating at first glance, in reality it is quite simple.

-If the Detroit Pistons were playing the Golden State Warriors, there would be a moneyline bet on either team winning the game.
-The moneyline lets you wager on either the Pistons or the Warriors to win the game outright.
+If the Detroit Pistons were playing the Golden State Warriors, the moneyline asks you wager on either the Pistons or the Warriors to win the game outright.

 The Essential Facts of the NBA Moneyline

-There are only two options in an NBA moneyline, because obviously only two teams can play each other at any given time.
-With the moneyline, you are betting on the team you think will win the game.
+There are only two options on an NBA moneyline, because obviously only two teams can play each other at any given time.

-Depending on your sports betting site of choice, the moneyline may also be referred to as “American Odds.”
+Depending on your sports betting site of choice, the moneyline will likely use what are referred to as “American Odds.”